CosminB24/pdf-page-extractor/README.md

 3. Upload a PDF file and specify the page ranges you'd like to extract (e.g., `1-3,5,7-9`).

 4. Download the newly generated PDF with only the specified pages.

+If you want to access it more easily, use this link, as long as it is available: [PDF Page Extractor](https://pdf-page-extractor-3cld.onrender.com/)

 ## Example